A Dog's Life: The Autobiography of a Stray: Part 1

 Squirrel is a mixed-breed dog who lives in a shed behind the summer home of a wealthy family, there, she lives with her mother, Stream, and brother, Bone.
 Squirrel and Bone were the only two puppies to survive out of a litter of five.
 While living in the shed, Their mother teaches Squirrel and Bone how to hunt and find food, as well as to avoid being seen by humans.
-When Stream dies suddenly, Squirrel and Bone set out on their own.
+When Stream leaves after Mine the fox was killed, Squirrel and Bone set out on their own.
 Bone is very adventurous and Squirrel follows him through the woods and from town to town in search of food and shelter.
 The puppies are eventually picked up by highway travelers named Marcy and George who consider adopting them.
 They take them home for the night before George decides not to keep the dogs and throws them out of a car window in a mall parking lot.
 Squirrel and Bone are injured and Bone is taken away by other shoppers immediately after being tossed from the car, leaving Squirrel alone.
 Squirrel and Bone never see each other again.